Welcome back to the start of our Summer Term. Please see the intended outline for our learning this half term.

 Welcome to the Spring Term 2022.
 Please look at our curriculum intent for this half term in Early Years

-Early Years Foundation Stage
+Early Years Foundation Stage (EYFS)

-At St Andrews CE School we designed a topic planning two year cycle which covers all aspects of the Key Stage 1 National Curriculum.
-The following is an overview of each topic and the subject content.
-The cycle centres around themes which incoportae the core subjects of English and science and the wider curriculum.
-Maths is discrete but cross curricular elements are taught where appropriate.
+We follow the national curriculum and have end of year expectations that we are all aiming towards.
+The cycle centres around themes which incorporate the core subjects of English and science and the wider curriculum.
+Maths is discrete, we have introduced 'Power Maths' a maths mastery approach, that all year groups follow, but cross curricular elements are taught where appropriate.
 Our pupils are excited about the topic themes and gain much from the enriched curriculum through the varied trips, visits and visitors.
-There are times when we plan learning from pupil interest, local or national occasions i.e. a child returning from a trip abroad/ a child's family celebrations (such as Eid/ Hannukah) the Royal Wedding/ Rugby World Cup/Milton Keyne's 50th birthday.
-It's important that learning is connected to real events where possible, is up to date, relevant to pupils interests, lively and engaging.
+There are times when we plan learning from pupil interest, local or national occasions i.e. a child returning from a trip abroad/ a child's family celebrations (such as Eid/ Hannukah)/the Royal Wedding/Olympics/Rugby World Cup/Milton Keyne's 50th birthday.
+It's important that learning is connected to real events where possible, is up to date, relevant to pupil’s interests, lively and engaging.

 If you require any further information, please get in touch